BOOK

 The book has been a success, selling well and garnering praise and positive reviews from artists, scholars, curators, and students.
 Susan and I are happy to answer questions, and we invite readers to contact us for any interest they may have about the book, the medium of metalpoint drawing, about our work, the work of included artists, or about ideas for exhibitions or live demos.
 We wrote this book to increase interest in metalpoint drawing and to continue this 600-year tradition well into the Twenty-first Century.

-Unpublished images from research for Silverpoint and Metalpoint Drawing: thinning Shiva® casein to make a metalpoint ground preparation (top).
-Metalsmith Jamie McLandsborough smelts bismuth into a rod to make a metalpoint stylus (bottom).
+Metalsmith Jamie McLandsborough melts bismuth into a rod to make a metalpoint stylus (bottom).

 Reviews (from the Routledge website):

 "The writings of Italian Renaissance artists such as Cennino Cennini, Michelangelo and Giorgio Vasari are an incredibly valuable and insightful resource for scholars in the field because of their hands-on practical experience of the making of art which no amount of library study can replicate.
 The same holds true today and I have learned a huge amount from looking at drawing, both old and new, with artists as they frequently have a profound granular knowledge of artistic process and thinking.
-There is no better example of the timelessness of drawing than metalpoint as, in contrast to all the other graphic techniques, it has changed the least from the 14thcentury to today which means anyone tempted to pick up a stylus faces the same challenges in using it successfully as those confronted by a workshop assistant in Renaissance Florence.
+There is no better example of the timelessness of drawing than metalpoint as, in contrast to all the other graphic techniques, it has changed the least from the 14th century to today which means anyone tempted to pick up a stylus faces the same challenges in using it successfully as those confronted by a workshop assistant in Renaissance Florence.
 But now they do have an advantage over their 15th-century counterpart thanks to this guide written by two vastly experienced metalpoint practitioners, Tom Mazzullo and Susan Schwalb.
 I could not think of better or more encouraging mentors to encourage artists, as well as scholars, to explore and experiment with metalpoint drawing."

 - Hugo Chapman, The British Museum